animeshlego5/ToDo-List/README.md

 ![App Preview](https://i.imgur.com/rpm1EpK.png)

 ### Live demo
-You can access a live demo of the To Do list app here: [Clean ToDo Preview](https://guimilreu.github.io/clean-todo/)
+You can access a live demo of the To Do list app here:

 ## Getting Started